AlbertFaust/redbrick-sysadmin-exams/2014/EGM/README.md

 6. What are ALOM,ILOM and DRAC and why do admins love them?
 (3 marks)
 7. What is a ulimit, why do we impose them on servers other than the development server?
 (3 marks)
 8. Why would you use a managed PDU instead of a PDU?
 What does PDU stand for?
 (3 marks)
 9. What does SNMP stand for?
 (2 marks)
-10.What protocol allows us to mount /storage over multiple servers?
+10. What protocol allows us to mount /storage over multiple servers?
 (3 marks)

 #### [Linux (30 Marks)](https://github.com/AlbertFaust/redbrick-sysadmin-exams/blob/master/2014/EGM/Linux.md)
 1. What flavour of linux do we use on the majority of Redbrick Servers?
 And what version?
 (3 marks)